CTIKR/CTIKM-Cyber-Threat-Intelligence-Knowledge-Management/Knowledge Extraction/README.md

 In total, 17,420 sentences are labeled with the Cyber attack tactics.
 Among the 17,420 sentences, we further labeled 1,023 sentences describing attack behavior and 940 sentences not describing attack behavior as the negative samples.

 ## Tool implement
-The CTIKR already provide two trained model, you can use the following code to load the model and predict the CTI sentences.
+The CTIKM already provide two trained model, you can use the following code to load the model and predict the CTI sentences.

 The active learning greatly improves the performance of tactic model.
 Our tactic model has average **88% precision** and **90% recall**, and our behavior model has average **83% precision** and **82% recall**.
 The following table shows tactic model performance on individual tactics before and after active learning.